Derrick Moore (defensive end): Junior season (2024)

 In 2024, Moore moved into a larger role and became a full-time starter at strong side defensive end.
 In week five against Minnesota, he had his first sack of the season.
 In week nine versus Michigan State, Moore had three tackles, including a sack as Michigan defeated the Spartans 24-17.
 In the ReliaQuest Bowl, Moore led the Wolverines with two sacks on Alabama’s Jalen Milroe and recovered a fumble as Michigan defeated the Crimson Tide for a second consecutive season in a bowl game.
 Moore started 12 games in 2024, finishing with 23 tackles, 6 tackles for a loss and was third on the team with four sacks.
 He was an All-Big Ten honorable mention for a consecutive season as a junior.

 Senior season (2025)

 In 2025, Moore was named a captain for his senior season.
 In game four against Nebraska, he had his first sacks of the season.
-In game seven, eight and nine, Moore had two sacks in three consecutive games against Washington, Michigan State, and Purdue, totaling 8.5 sacks on the season.
+In game seven, eight and nine, Moore had two sacks in three consecutive games against Washington, Michigan State, and Purdue.
+Moore finished his senior season with 30 tackles, 10 sacks, and forced two fumbles in 12 games.
+He was selected as first-team All-Big Ten.
+Before the Citrus Bowl, Moore declared for the 2026 NFL draft.
+Moore was named the Bo Schembechler MVP for the 2025 Michigan Wolverines.

+Professional career

+Moore was selected by the Detroit Lions with the 44th overall pick in the second round of the 2026 NFL draft.
+The Lions traded up from their original spot at pick 50 with the New York Jets to select him.